 “I saw something that I felt I could take advantage of,” says Ray.
 “Mugabi was out-maneuvering Hagler, out-boxing him.
 And suddenly all the beer that I was drinking said that I could beat him.
 When I called my manager, Mike Trainer, and told him I wanted to fight Hagler he said, ‘Are you drinking?’
 I told him I was, but I was also serious.
 I saw something that I knew, if I was right, I could take advantage of.
 I just couldn’t get the same excitement for when I fought Howard.
 This was different.
 And fear was also a factor in preparing to win against Marvin.”

 “When I retired, Hagler felt that he was “the man.”
 He was doing commercials, endorsements.
 He told me I missed out on a lot and he really felt that way.
 But I never said anything condescending about Hagler, just the opposite.
 I didn’t want to give him any additional motivation to want to beat me up.
 I even told people that Marvin is a better boxer than people give him credit for.
-And before the fight, he said, ‘I may outbox Ray.’
-Right then, I knew I had him.”
+And when, at one of the press conferences, I heard him say, ‘I may outbox Ray,’ right then, I knew I had him.”

 Leonard discusses the challenges of coming back after a long layoff, in this case, three years: “I trained for over a year for that fight.
 I cut back on drugs and drinking, I was clean.
 When you are away from boxing, you lose that ability to take a punch.
 Most fighters won’t admit that.
 When I first got hit in sparring I said to myself, ‘I’m going to be okay.’
 It’s the ‘Eye of the Tiger.’
 You have to find it again.
 Coming back when you are about to face an unorthodox fighter is very difficult.”